rks101/egnet/README.md

 ## The One with SPF DKIM and DMARK

-While you may have seen email Spam, you should be familiar with SPF, DKIM and DMARK records.
-And more recently BIMI and VMC.
+While you may have seen email Spam, you should be familiar with SPF, DKIM, and DMARK records.
+And more recently, BIMI and VMC.

 A comic take on [SPF and DKIM](https://wizardzines.com/comics/spf-dkim/) by Julia/bork